-- The Internal Audit Strategy and Charter (incorporating detailed terms of reference); including any amendments to them are reported to the Audit & Standards Committee annually for formal approval. - The annual Internal Audit Plan is produced by the CIA taking account of the Council's risk framework and after input from Members of SLT and the Council's External Auditor.
+- The annual Internal Audit Plan is produced by the CIA taking account of the Council's risk framework and after input from Members of SLT and the Council's External Auditor.
 It is then presented to SLT and subsequently Audit & Standards Committee for endorsement prior to approval by the Director of Finance and Resources. - The adequacy, or otherwise of the level of internal audit resources (as determined by the CIA) and the independence of internal audit is reported annually to the Audit & Standards Committee.
-The approach to determining resources required is outlined in the Internal Audit Strategy. - Performance against the Internal Audit Plan and any significant risk/control issues arising are reported to the Audit & Standards Committee. - Annually to report the results of the quality assurance exercise to the Audit &

-Standards Committee.

-The CIA ensures that the requirements of the UK Public Sector Internal Audit Standards and the CIPFA Local Government Application Note are met in full and adherence, together with any areas of non-conformance to these requirements reported as part of the annual review of the effectiveness of internal audit report to the Audit & Standards Committee.
+The approach to determining resources required is outlined in the Internal Audit Strategy. - Performance against the Internal Audit Plan and any significant risk/control issues arising are reported to the Audit & Standards Committee. - Annually to report the results of the quality assurance exercise to the Audit & Standards Committee. - The CIA ensures that the requirements of the UK Public Sector Internal Audit Standards and the CIPFA Local Government Application Note are met in full and adherence, together with any areas of non-conformance to these requirements reported as part of the annual review of the effectiveness of internal audit report to the Audit & Standards Committee.
+This will incorporate where the CIA has or is expected to have roles and/or responsibilities that fall outside of internal auditing, safeguards will be put in place to limit impairments to independence or objectivity.